aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/pyplot-formatting/1472-Formatting the plots.md

 * Changing Colors
 * Changing line-styles
 * Adding Markers
-* Combining the 3 formatting options
+* Combining the three formatting options

 ## Formatting Plots

 * The first adjustment you might wish to make to a plot is to control the line colors and styles.
-* Look at all the above graphs you’ve created till now.
+* Look at all the above graphs you've created till now.
 What is the color and style of the plots where it is not explicitly specified?
-* **All blue solid lines.
-Blue solid line is thus the default formatting style.**
+* **All solid blue lines.
+A solid blue line is the default formatting style in Matplotlib.**
-* The plt.plot() function takes additional arguments that can be used to specify the formatting.
+* The plt.plot() function takes additional arguments that we can use to specify the formatting.
-* You've already specified the colour of a few plots before using the 'color' argument.
-Colours can be provided in a number of ways apart from that.
+* You've already specified the color of a few plots before using the 'color' argument.
+Colors can be provided in a few other ways as well.

-### 1. Changing Colours
+### Changing Colours

 To adjust the color, you can use the color keyword, which accepts a string argument representing virtually any imaginable color.
 The color can be specified in a variety of ways: